instantiator/blog-source/blog-site/content/post/being-a-better-witness.md

 **This project needs a campaign.** If we want people to discover this app and install it speculatively, we’ll need to reach people across all walks of life.
 Social media savants, this is your time to shine!
 Join the team to help us figure out how we’ll reach people.

-If you’d like to help with testing, copywriting, building a website, designing a campaign, or adding to the app let us know: team@policerewired.org
+**If you’d like to help with testing, copywriting, building a website, designing a campaign, or adding to the app let us know by filling out this short form: [Police Rewired teams 2021](https://bit.ly/PoliceRewired-teams-2021)**

 ## Q&A